Verdelha de Baixo – Azambuja

 A stunning walk at the riverside:

-Just after Alhandra, we were happy to be back at the riverside.
-We found a beautiful new riverside path that almost reminded of an athletic track!
-It was interesting to see that the one side was marked for walkers and the other side for cyclists – no confusion of who needs to be where!
+Just after Alhandra we were happy to be back at the river.
+We found a beautiful new path along the river that almost resembled an athletics track!
+It was interesting to see that one side was marked for walkers and the other for cyclists – no confusion as to who should be where!

-The beginning of the new riverside path at Alhandra – who would have thought: The Camino on an athletic track!
+The start of the new riverside path at Alhandra – who would have thought: The Camino on an athletics track

-The river was on our righthand side, while on the left we could see the most beautiful murals!
+The river was on our right, while on the left we could see the most beautiful murals!
 So much beauty surrounded us!
 I just had to stop at every mural to take a photo – it was really wonderfully done.

 Amazing murals at the side of the path next to the river